 - Ability to use it as an over-ear headphone or a headset (without looking silly)

 - Docking station / Charging stand

 - Connect up to 2 devices over Bluetooth simultaneously

 - Stylish design

 - Operation and control directly on the headset

 - Active Noise-canceling

 - Docking Station handling

-To conclude, the ability to use it as a bluetooth headset or headphone, connect 2 devices simultaneously, the charging stand and the great sound quality are by far the strongest advantages for the product and I don't know any other competitive product with the same functionalities.
-For these reasons I would suggest it and I would buy the device again.
+To conclude, the ability to use it as a Bluetooth headset or headphone, connect 2 devices simultaneously, the charging stand and the great sound quality is by far the strongest advantages for the product and I don't know any other competitive product with the same functionalities.
+For these reasons, I would suggest it and I would buy the device again.
 But remember: Everyone needs another headset that fits to the self, perhaps completely different, requirements.
 So please evaluate the mentioned points by yourself to build your own opinion.